ideathon-2023/team-19/README.md

 # Features:
 GhostTalk offers the following features:

-* Pseudonymous Usernames: Each user is assigned a different username for every session, ensuring their anonymity.

 * Real-Time Messaging: Users can send and receive messages in real-time, enabling instant communication.

 * Dark and Light Mode : Users can switch to dark and light modes for a comfortable viewing experience.